dualmediaspzoo/symfony-request-dto-bundle/README.md

-# symfony-dto-request-bundle
+# Symfony DTO Bundle

-A Symfony 4/5 DTO request bundle to allow easier data input and validation on controllers
+This bundle aims to lower the burden of typechecking, casting, loading entities and related annoyances of using requests in your api.